dalcacer/pyhttpmon/README.md

 Uses requests to monitor HTTP-servers for availability.
-Uses pushbullet, pushover or e-Mail for notification if host unreachable.
+Uses pushbullet, pushover or e-Mail for notification if host is unreachable.

 ## usage